 If you would like to attend your graduation then you need to register in advance to ensure you get a place.

 Academic registry will send information regarding your ceremony to student’s home address several weeks prior to the event.
 International students who have home addresses abroad may wish to check the home address which Edge Hill holds for you on your student profile through the GO portal.
 If the postal service to your home country is slow you may wish to inform academic registry of a different address so you get the information pack in time and do not miss the deadline for registration.

 Using your degree

-You haven’t studied hard whilst at Edge Hill for no reason and you will be looking forward to using the skills and qualifications gained at Edge Hill in your future life.
-The careers service at EHU is here to help both current students and those recent graduates find their perfect job and help point them in the right direction.
+You have studied hard whilst at university and you will be looking forward to using the skills and qualifications gained at Edge Hill in your future life.
+Careers at EHU is here to help both current students and recent graduates find their perfect job and help point them in the right direction.

 We regularly have international students who decide to either extend their studies with us, or decide they would like to come back in the future.

 The International office is happy to speak to students, whether this is assisting them with the application process, arranging a meeting with the subject department or discussing our competitive scholarships options.